acerjak/README-Generator/README.md

 #### Please follow this command to install npm dependencies:
 > npm i
 ## Usage
-> Press Start to begin quiz and at the end, log your score on the score board.
+> This quiz is to be used as an educational tool for simple web development terminology.
+The user will press the Start button to begin the quiz and if time runs out, the Game Over screen will pop up.
+The user can then log their score on the score board and restart the quiz.
 ## Credits
-> Web Dev Simplified, Google-fu, and I contributed to this project.
-The user can submit additional questions to be added to the quiz, only web development for now please!
+> I give credit to Web Dev Simplified tutorials on YouTube, lots of Google-fu, and myself for this project.
+I welcome the user to submit additional questions to be added to the quiz, but only web development questions for now!
 ## License
 > None
 ## Tests